Shubham553/SquareMetres/README.md

 2. A virtual env is need, check: https://docs.python.org/3/library/venv.html

 Steps:
-1. Create Virtual Env, activate it: `source <env_name>/bin/activate` --> for Linux or `<env_name>/Scripts/activate.bat` --> for Windows
+1. Create a Virtual Env, activate it: `source <env_name>/bin/activate` --> for Linux or `<env_name>/Scripts/activate.bat` --> for Windows
 2. Install requirements using requirements.txt by going to squaremetres subfolder.
   `pip install -r requirements.txt`
 3. Create a sqlite database with no tables.
 Awkward right?
 Use any database as per your need, this is a basic application.
-4. run migrate command to create tables in database `Python manage.py migrate`
+4. run migrate command to create tables in database
+  `python manage.py migrate`
 5. Tada.
 All done.
 Run Django Server:
   `python manage.py runserver`

 Check your running portal at: 127.0.0.1